-Beginning July 1, 2015, clubs will automatically be placed on Financial Suspension if balances beyond 90 days are equal to or exceeding US\$20/member or \$1,000 or greater, and cancellation will occur after the 28th of the month following suspension if full payment is not received.
-As a result, anticipated high suspension will be reported in October and April.
+Clubs are automatically placed on Financial Suspension if balances beyond 120 days are equal to or exceeding US\$20/member or \$1,000 or greater, and cancellation will occur after the 28th of the month following suspension if full payment is not received...

-Also, clubs canceled more than twice will be ineligible for reactivation.
 Suspension is the temporary deferment of the charter, rights, privileges and obligations of a Lions club due to an unpaid balance.

 Each month the association notifies all district governors of which clubs in the district are in suspension, were released from suspension or cancelled.
 Zone chairpersons can help prevent unnecessary charter cancellations by encouraging suspended clubs to either pay the outstanding balance or negotiate a payment plan with the Finance Division at International Headquarters.
+14 current financial status for each club in their area.
+(From the My Zone menu, select Clubs from the menu list.
+From the Zone Clubs page, click the Statement button associated with any club.